Momentum ABA Therapy

 Understanding ABA Therapy: A Guide for Parents

 At Momentum ABA Therapy, we are dedicated to providing high-quality, evidence-based Applied Behavior Analysis (ABA) therapy to help individuals develop essential skills and improve their quality of life.
-Whether you are new to ABA or looking for more information, here’s everything you need to know.
+Whether you are new to ABA or looking for more information, the sections below explain what ABA therapy is, who it helps, and how services are delivered.

 ABA therapy is a scientifically proven approach that focuses on improving behaviors and skills through positive reinforcement.
-It is widely recognized as the gold standard for individuals with autism and other developmental disabilities because of its structured and individualized approach.
+It is widely recognized as a leading intervention for individuals with autism and other developmental disabilities due to its structured and individualized approach.

-ABA is based on the principle that behavior is learned and can be changed by modifying the environment and reinforcing positive actions.
-By breaking skills down into small, manageable steps and using repetition and reinforcement, ABA helps individuals develop independence and meaningful life skills.
+ABA is based on the understanding that behavior is learned and can be changed by modifying the environment and reinforcing positive actions.
+By breaking skills into small, manageable steps and using repetition and reinforcement, ABA helps individuals build independence and meaningful life skills.

 Who Can Receive ABA Services?

-ABA therapy is most commonly used for individuals with Autism Spectrum Disorder (ASD), but it is also effective for those with:
+ABA therapy is most commonly used for individuals with Autism Spectrum Disorder (ASD), but it can also benefit individuals with:

 • ADHD